Scoliosis in Children

 - Nervous system problems like cerebral palsy or muscular dystrophy

-- Inherited conditions that tend to run in families
+- Conditions that tend to run in families

 - Differences in leg lengths